deepset-ai/haystack-home/content/blog/announcing-haystack-enterprise/index.md

 ## What About Open Source?
-While Haystack Enterprise might be the right choice for some organizations, it may not be for others.
+While Haystack Enterprise Starter might be the right choice for some organizations, it may not be for others.
 Today’s news does not introduce any changes to the OSS community.
 Haystack started and will always remain as an open source framework.
 That isn’t changing.

 We’re committed to keeping Haystack fully featured, well-documented, and free to use.
 You’ll continue to get:
 * [Open source codebase](https://github.com/deepset-ai/haystack)